This is a helpful introduction to understanding the Building Code (30 min duration). This course is open to everyone.

 This can save your business and your client money by not having to outsource to other tradespeople in order to complete work that requires the different authorisations.

-If you don’t have your national certificate in all three trades (plumbing, gasfitting or drainlaying) contact The Skills Organisation for information on training.
+If you are not registered in all three trades (plumbing, gasfitting or drainlaying) contact the Boards registration team for advice on what pathway would be most suitable for your situation or the Skills organisation for information on training.

 In some cases, the training for the national certificate in another trade may take as little as 2-2 ½ years.